 The Best Reason To Change Your Posture

 change your postureThe best reason to change your posture is that you can.
-Simple as that.
+It is as simple as that.

-I have been teaching people to walk for quite a while and I am still amazed by how few people think about the way they stand and walk.
+I have been teaching people to walk for quite a while, and I am still amazed by how few people think about how they stand and walk.

 I stand, therefore I know how to stand.